 - In a large and wide pan, heat oil over medium-high heat.
 When hot, add onion with a pinch of salt.
 Sauté until edges start to become translucent, about 2-3min.
 Then add garlic and cook for 30 seconds until fragrant.

 - Pour in the chicken broth, milk, Parmesan rind, herbs, and season with salt and pepper.
 Bring to a boil, then add gnocchi.
-Cook over medium-high heat for 3-5 minutes, stirring frequently, until gnocchi is tender and sauce becomes creamy.
+Cook over medium-high heat uncovered for 3-5 minutes, stirring frequently, until gnocchi is tender and sauce becomes creamy.

 Notes